 If you select: You can:

+Add Bluetooth See Using SYNC with your phone earlier in

+Device [] this chapter for pairing instructions.

 Connect Bluetooth Connect a previously paired

 Device Bluetooth-enabled phone.

 1. Press OK to select and view a list of

 previously paired phones.

 2. Scroll until the desired device is chosen,

 then press OK to connect the phone.

 Note: Only one device can be connected at a

 time.
 When another phone is connected, the

 previous one is disconnected.

-Set As Primary Set a previously paired phone as your primary
+Set Primary Phone Set a previously paired phone as your primary

-Phone? phone.
+phone.

 Press OK to select and scroll to select the

 desired phone.
-Press OK to confirm
+Press OK to confirm.

 Note: SYNC attempts to connect with the

 primary phone at every ignition cycle.
 When a

 phone is selected as primary, it appears first

 in the list and is marked with an .

-Set Bluetooth On/Off Turn the Bluetooth feature on and off.

-Press OK and scroll to toggle between On and

-Off.
-When the desired selection is chosen,

-press OK.

-Note: Turning Bluetooth off disconnects all

-Bluetooth devices and deactivates all

-Bluetooth features.

-Delete Device Delete a paired phone.

-Press OK and scroll to select the device.

-Press OK to confirm.

-Delete All Devices Delete all previously paired phones (and all

-information originally saved with those

-phones).

-Press OK to select.

-Return Exit the current menu.